sixfold-origami/remedian/README.md

 In this way, The Remedian can account for `b^k` sample points, while only using `b*k` space.

+## Crate features

+This crate has a single feature, which is enabled by default
+- **log**: Enables use of the [log](https://crates.io/crates/log) crate for warnings.
+If disabled, `eprintln!` is used instead

 ## Testing

 A sample file of 2000 randomly generated numbers can be found in `test_data/2000_values.txt`.